Iam-Jorge/pagatron-backend-users/README.md

 - **bcryptjs**: Library used for password hashing.
   - `npm install bcryptjs`

+- **cookie-parser**: Parses cookies and puts the cookie information on req object in the middleware.
+  - `npm install cookie-parser`

 ## Building the Project
 To set up and build the project, first clone this repository and then install the necessary dependencies.